th-herve/vimwiki/docs/git_amend_change_last_commit.md.md

 `git commit --amend -m "new message"`

->Note: you can add file and change the commit mesage at the same time.
+>Note: you can add file and change the commit message at the same time.